marek5050/marek5050.github.io/_posts/2018-02-09-Deploying_a_Fabric_Composer_Network.md

 webpack: Compiled successfully.
 ```

-Aim the browser at http://localhost:4200 to see the deployed app.
-Feel free to create some new Coffee assets to test out the UI.
+Aim the browser at http://localhost:4200 to see the running application.
+Feel free to create some new assets to test out the UI functionality.

 ![Deployed App](/static/bna/app.png)

-and into the Matrix we run!
+and deeper into the Matrix we go!

 <img src="https://nerdist.com/wp-content/uploads/2017/10/The-Matrix-code.jpg" width="300" />